I came across binaural beats some 25 years ago whilst doing some research on how to induce a state of meditation quickly and effectively.

 During my search I stumbled across the Robert Monroe Institute website for Hemi-Sync (Brain Hemisphere Synchronisation) (www.monroeinstitute.org) which detailed case studies where combined wave lengths were used to achieve certain states of mind.
 Needless to say there were numerous but from that moment on, I was hooked.

-Today I use music laced with binaural beats in conjunction with my Reiki-Meditation work and it has proved very effective in inducing meditative, trance-like states.
+Today I use music laced with binaural beats in conjunction with my Reiki work and it has proved very effective in inducing a meditative state.

 Below is a brief description of how binaural beats work and potential benefits.

 Sound has a profound ability to alter your brainwave state particularly when it has a rhythm to it.

 Our ancestors knew this instinctively.
 African tribes would use special drumming techniques to take the members of their ritual into a deep hypnotic trance.
 Medicine men would use these rituals to invoke deep visions, aid recovery from sickness, injuries and even communicate with the spirits.